bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Sunday, the 14-day percent change in average new deaths was:
+As of Monday, the 14-day percent change in average new deaths was:

 - -23% in Illinois
-- -1% in the United States
+- -2% in the United States
 - -13% worldwide

 <picture>